rmthorpe/wheel/README.md

 Command line based interactions.
 Displays puzzles with filled in letter as guesses are made.
 Ability to solve puzzle at any point using solve command.

+<strong> V.1.0.1 </strong>

+Added a separate wheel class to be integrated into host code.